khannashiv/Jenkins-Practice/Project-3/text-analyzer-app/implementation.md

     - Refrence docs : https://argocd-operator.readthedocs.io/en/latest/usage/basics/
     - After this run command i.e.  kubectl apply -f argocd-basic.yml and wait for argocd pods to get deployed under default namespace.
     - Once pods are ready go to the services such that : kubectl get svc & look for example-argocd-server and by default the type of service will be ClusterIP.
     - We will go ahead & convert this to NodePort so that we can login to ArgoCD via browser since this service is responsible for ArgoCD UI .
-So we will run command i.e. kubectl edit svc example-argocd-server ( This may not work due to ownerReferences section hence follow below stepsto change service type.)
+So we will run command i.e. kubectl edit svc example-argocd-server ( This may not work due to ownerReferences section hence follow below steps to change service type.)

         - kubectl get argocd -A
         - kubectl edit argocd example-argocd -n default